Ramones: Punk and hardcore

+Other genres

-The Ramones also influenced musicians associated with other genres, such as heavy metal.
+The Ramones also influenced musicians associated with genres outside of punk, such as heavy metal.
 Their influence on metal gave birth to the punk-metal "fusion" genre of thrash.
 Metallica guitarist Kirk Hammett, one of the originators of thrash guitar, has described the importance of Johnny's rapid-fire guitar playing style to his own musical development.
 Motörhead lead singer Lemmy, a friend of the Ramones since the late 1970s, mixed the band's "Go Home Ann" in 1985.
 The members of Motörhead later composed the song "R.A.M.O.N.E.S." as a tribute, and Lemmy performed at the final Ramones concert in 1996.
 Paul Di'Anno, who sang on Iron Maiden's first two albums called the Ramones his "favorite band", and often performed Ramones material in his live shows.
-In the realm of alternative rock, the song "53rd & 3rd" lent its name to a British indie pop label cofounded by Stephen Pastel of the Scottish band the Pastels.
+In the realm of alternative rock, the song "53rd & 3rd" lent its name to a British indie pop label cofounded by Stephen Pastel of the Scottish band the Pastels, and Morrissey, while initially giving a negative review to the Ramones debut album, later commented, "three days after writing that Ramones piece, I realized that my love for the Ramones would out-live time itself."
+In 2014, he was invited by the band's management to pick the tracks for a compilation that became Morrissey Curates The Ramones.

-Other bands and artists that have cited the Ramones as an influence include Duff McKagan of Guns N' Roses, Evan Dando of the Lemonheads, Dave Grohl of Nirvana and Foo Fighters, Mike Portnoy of Dream Theater, Eddie Vedder of Pearl Jam (who introduced the band members at their Rock and Roll Hall of Fame induction), Rachel Bolan of Skid Row, the Strokes, Parquet Courts, and the Primitives.
+Other artists that have cited the Ramones as an influence include Duff McKagan of Guns N' Roses, Evan Dando of the Lemonheads, Dave Grohl of Nirvana and Foo Fighters, Mike Portnoy of Dream Theater, Frank Black of the Pixies, Eddie Vedder of Pearl Jam (who introduced the band members at their Rock and Roll Hall of Fame induction), Rachel Bolan of Skid Row, Sonic Youth, the Strokes, Parquet Courts, the Smithereens, Guadalcanal Diary, and the Primitives.

-In 2000, VH1's 100 Greatest Artists of Hard Rock ranked the group at 17 on their list.

-The band members were also individually influential.
-Johnny Ramone was named one of Time's "10 Greatest Electric-Guitar Players" in 2003.
-That same year, he was number 16 on the "100 Greatest Guitarists of All Time" list in Rolling Stone.

-"We think of the Ramones as a classic, iconic band," observed Gene Simmons of Kiss.
-"They have one gold record to their name.
-They never played arenas; couldn't sell them out.
-It was a failed band.
-It doesn't mean they weren't great.
-It means the masses didn't care."